oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-subscribe-a-report/rule.md

 ---

-​Here are the steps to subscribe a report:
+Here are the steps to subscribe a report:

-<br>​   ​1.
+<br>   1.
 Open IE, go to the folder view which contains the report you're going to subscribe.

 ![](reportFolderView.png)